 - The camera's proxy server setting is [Enable].
-Is this the correct setting? - If no proxy server is used, set the camera's proxy server setting to [Disable] (2). - Do the camera's [Address setting] and [Port No.] settings match those of the proxy server? - Configure the camera's proxy server address and port number to match those of the proxy server (2). - Are the camera's proxy server settings correctly set on the DNS server? - · Make sure the proxy server's [Address] is correctly set on the DNS server. - On the camera, does the FTP server's IP address setting match the server's actual address? - Configure the IP address on the camera to match the actual FTP server address (☑). - Are the camera and the access point set to use the same encryption key for authentication? - This error occurs if the encryption keys do not match when the authentication method for encryption is (Dpen system).
-Check upper- and lower-case letters, and make sure the correct encryption key for authentication is set on the camera (2). - On the camera, does the [Port number setting] for the FTP server match the actual port number of the FTP server? - Configure the same port number (usually 21 for FTP/FTPS or 22 for SFTP) on the camera and FTP server.
-Configure the port number on the camera to match the actual FTP server port number ([7]). - Are the camera's FTP server settings correctly set on the DNS server? - Make sure the FTP server's [Server name] is correctly set on the DNS server.
-Make sure the [Server name] for the FTP server is correctly set on the camera (
+Is this the correct setting? - If no proxy server is used, set the camera's proxy server setting to [Disable] (2). - Do the camera's [Address setting] and [Port No.] settings match those of the proxy server? - Configure the camera's proxy server address and port number to match those of the proxy server (2). - Are the camera's proxy server settings correctly set on the DNS server? - · Make sure the proxy server's [Address] is correctly set on the DNS server. - On the camera, does the FTP server's IP address setting match the server's actual address? - Are the camera and the access point set to use the same encryption key for authentication? - This error occurs if the encryption keys do not match when the authentication method for encryption is [Open system].
+Check upper- and lower-case letters, and make sure the correct encryption key for authentication is set on the camera (3). - On the camera, does the [Port number setting] for the FTP server match the actual port number of the FTP server? - Configure the same port number (usually 21 for FTP/FTPS or 22 for SFTP) on the camera and FTP server.
+Configure the port number on the camera to match the actual FTP server port number (2). - Are the camera's FTP server settings correctly set on the DNS server? - Make sure the FTP server's [Server name] is correctly set on the DNS server.
+Make sure the [Server name] for the FTP server is correctly set on the camera (2).